t-morvan/TwitterListenerConv/README.md

 # Twitter listener + conversation collection

 Given a set of Twitter ids :

-1 listen and collect tweets posted by the users.
+1. listen and collect tweets posted by the users.
 2. Collect the conversation sparked by the tweets.

 It uses Tweepy with Twitter API v1 for the listener and v2 for retrieving the conversation

+## Parameters
 1. `ids` : list of twitter
 2. `conv_lifetime` : time to wait before collecting the conversation sparked by a tweet.